ksu-cs-textbooks/cis527/content/1-secure-workstations/02-assignment.md

 #### Software

-This lab is written with the expectation that most students will be using VMWare Workstation or VMWare Fusion to complete the assignment.
-That software is available free of charge on the [VMWare Store](https://support.cs.ksu.edu/CISDocs/wiki/FAQ#VMWare) open to all K-State CS students, and it is highly recommended for students who are new to working with virtual machines, since most of the assignments in this class are tailored to the use of that platform.
+This lab is written with the expectation that most students will be using VMware Workstation or VMware Fusion to complete the assignment.
+That software is available free of charge on the [VMware Store](https://support.cs.ksu.edu/CISDocs/wiki/FAQ#VMWare) open to all K-State CS students, and it is highly recommended for students who are new to working with virtual machines, since most of the assignments in this class are tailored to the use of that platform.

 If you are using another virtualization platform, you may have to adapt these instructions to fit.
 If you are unsure about any specification and how it applies to your setup, please contact the instructor.